 Green = staff interaction 10

-Q16 What makes you re-visit a spa?
+Q16 What makes you revisit a spa?

 ID: 1 If they have the treatments I need.

-ID: 2 Outstanding and friendly customer service, choice of the facilities in the wet area, product range used in a treatment and treatment itself.
+ID: 2 Outstanding and friendly customer service, choice of the facilities in the wet area, product range used in treatment and treatment itself.

 ID: 3